WEBLAZER/classic-menu-sync-for-block/readme.txt

 == Description ==

-Menu Sync for Navigation Block bridges the gap between classic WordPress menus and the new Navigation block system.
+Classic Menu Sync for Block bridges the gap between classic WordPress menus and the new Navigation block system.
 This plugin allows you to:

 * **Sync Navigation blocks with classic menus** - Keep your navigation blocks updated with your classic menu changes
 * **Auto-sync functionality** - Automatically update navigation blocks when classic menus are modified